 I was introduced to yoga as a teenager while warming up for practice at the Ukrainian Academy of Dance in Toronto.
 I quickly became hooked on this gentle healing practice.
 In 1997, I began to more fully explore what yoga could offer and started practicing Iyengar and Ashtanga.
 Over the decade that followed I tried a variety of different styles (Kundalini, Anusara, Acro-yoga, Chi-Yoga, Bikram and Restorative) in Toronto and Vancouver.
 As someone who holds a lot of tension in my body, I found that yoga could help me release it and feel better.
 And as someone who loves to teach I’d often give lessons to friends and family.
 So in 2008 I attended the Yandara Yoga Institute to become a Yoga Alliance certified yoga teacher, a 200h teacher training which is internationally recognized.
-I’m currently enrolled in the Svastha Yoga Therapy advanced teacher training program in Berlin, which is a practice that supports recovery from injury, helps manage chronic pain and mental health, and offers tools to develop healthy and efficient movement throughout activities of daily living.
+In 2019 I finished an additional 300h in the Svastha Yogatherapy advanced teacher training program in Berlin, a practice that supports recovery from injury, helps manage chronic pain and mental health, and offers tools to develop healthy and efficient movement throughout activities of daily living.

 Yoga in English in Berlin

 Sundays 4-5:30pm – Queers* & Friends Yoga Flow